JuliaPy/MicroMamba.jl/README.md

 In all cases, MicroMamba will be downloaded and installed if required to a Julia-specific location.

+The command returned from `cmd()` includes the root prefix `-r` argument.
+By default this is some Julia-specific directory, but can be over-ridden with the environment variable `MAMBA_ROOT_PREFIX`.

 ## Example

 The following command creates a new environment in `./env` and installs Python into it.